timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 55-DEFENSE PRODUCTION/SUBCHAPTER III-GENERAL PROVISIONS.md

     * (F) A detailed discussion of all perceived adverse effects of covered transactions on the national security or critical infrastructure of the United States that the Committee will take into account in its deliberations during the period before delivery of the next report, to the extent possible.

+    * (G) Statistics on compliance plans conducted and actions taken by the Committee under subsection (l)(6), including subparagraph (D) of that subsection, during that period, a general assessment of the compliance of parties with agreements entered into and conditions imposed under subsection (l)(3)(A) that are in effect during that period, including a description of any actions taken by the Committee to impose penalties or initiate a unilateral review pursuant to subsection (b)(1)(D)(iii), and any recommendations for improving the enforcement of such agreements and conditions.

+    * (H) Cumulative and, as appropriate, trend information on the number of declarations filed under subsection (b)(1)(C)(v), the actions taken by the Committee in response to those declarations, the business sectors involved in those declarations, and the countries involved in those declarations.

+    * (I) A description of—

+      * (i) the methods used by the Committee to identify non-notified and non-declared transactions under subsection (b)(1)(H);

+      * (ii) potential methods to improve such identification and the resources required to do so; and

+      * (iii) the number of transactions identified through the process established under that subsection during the reporting period and the number of such transactions flagged for further review.

+    * (J) A summary of the hiring practices and policies of the Committee pursuant to subsection (k)(4).

+    * (K) A list of the waivers granted by the Committee under subsection (b)(1)(C)(v)(IV)(bb)(CC).

 * #### (3) Contents of report relating to critical technologies
-  * #### (A) In general
   * In order to assist Congress in its oversight responsibilities with respect to this section, the President and such agencies as the President shall designate shall include in the annual report submitted under paragraph (1)—

-      * (i) an evaluation of whether there is credible evidence of a coordinated strategy by 1 or more countries or companies to acquire United States companies involved in research, development, or production of critical technologies for which the United States is a leading producer; and
+    * (A) an evaluation of whether there is credible evidence of a coordinated strategy by 1 or more countries or companies to acquire United States companies involved in research, development, or production of critical technologies for which the United States is a leading producer;

-      * (ii) an evaluation of whether there are industrial espionage activities directed or directly assisted by foreign governments against private United States companies aimed at obtaining commercial secrets related to critical technologies.
+    * (B) an evaluation of whether there are industrial espionage activities directed or directly assisted by foreign governments against private United States companies aimed at obtaining commercial secrets related to critical technologies; and

-  * #### (B) Release of unclassified study
-    * All appropriate portions of the annual report under paragraph (1) may be classified.
-An unclassified version of the report, as appropriate, consistent with safeguarding national security and privacy, shall be made available to the public.
+    * (C) a description of the technologies recommended by the chairperson under subsection (a)(6)(B) for identification under the interagency process set forth in section 4817(a) of this title.

 * #### (4) Form of report
   * #### (A) In general